ShivamThange/ShivamThange/README.md

 ## Hi there 👋
+I am currently studying in IIIT Pune.
+I am more eager to learn about web development.
 <!--
 **ShivamThange/ShivamThange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.